 A single, simple subject with a plain non-distracting background definitely has its strengths, but it is NOT the only way to keep a viewer’s attention.
 Patterns are to photography what rhythm is to music.
 Without the limitation of just a single point of interest, repetition helps your eye dance from point to point with pure delight.
 You are not asked to make a judgment of the subject, simply to explore it.
 Like music, you are not expected to just listen to a single note, but to take in the high notes, low notes, the movements, and the beat.
 The goal here is not to just witness a good photograph but to experience it.
 Thus, when repetition is used correctly, it can greatly increase the emotional impact of your images.

 Patterns and repetition can be found all around us: a row of trees, a field of sunflowers, or a line of children waiting for a bus.
 When you get into the world of close-up photography, you will start to discover a whole new world of patterns.
 Often things that you perceive as solid or even as a single texture are made up of much smaller patterns.

-Look at the surface of an orange for example.
+Look at the surface of an orange, for example.
 Each dimple, each bump, each hill or valley contributes to what most viewers consider one smooth surface.
-Of course not all repetition is 100% uniform.
-Think of a choir in concert, every individual may be wearing the same robe, or suite, or dress to represent their organization . . . but they are still all individuals.
+Of course not all repetition is 100 percent uniform.
+Think of a choir in concert; every individual may be wearing the same robe, or suite, or dress to represent their organization, but they are still all individuals.

-A shot of a race car, doesn’t really need a star shinning off his front windshield, to be interesting.
+A shot of a race car, doesn’t really need a star shining off his front windshield to be interesting.
 A horse leaning down for a cool drink in a stream doesn’t need little stars shining in the water.
 There is a time and place for everything, and repetition will not cure all boring shots.
-In fact . . . if you’re not selective about when you use it, it could make things worse.
+In fact, if you’re not selective about when you use it, it could make things worse.